 tar xzf Apache_OpenOffice_4.1.8_Linux_x86_install-deb_en-US.tar.gz

-After extracting archive it will create an installation directory named en-US, and placed all the files there.
+After extracting the archive it will create an installation directory named en-US, and placed all the files there.

 Step 3 – Install Apache OpenOffice

 Before installing OpenOffice make sure you don’t have installed LibreOffice on your system.
 If have, uninstall it using the following command.

-Now navigate to Apache OpenOffice installation directory and to its DEBS folder, You will see a list of Debian packages there.
+Now navigate to the Apache OpenOffice installation directory and to its DEBS folder, You will see a list of Debian packages there.
 Install all packages using the following command.

 sudo dpkg -i *.deb

 Now install the desktop integration features for your setup.
 Go to desktop-integration in the installation directory, and install the required package.

 sudo dpkg -i openoffice4.1-debian-menus*.deb

 Step 4 – Launch Apache OpenOffice

-After successfully installed all the packages in the above steps, start Openoffice using following command.
+After successfully installing all the packages in the above steps, start Openoffice using the following command.